What you should know about digital citizenship

 Skip to:

-Have you ever come across the term digital citizenship?
-In our highly connected world, you may have read or heard it mentioned several times while surfing the net or reading and listening to the news.
-Mike Ribble, considered a leading expert on the topic, defines it as “the norms of appropriate, responsible behavior with regard to technology use”.
+You have probably read or heard about the term “digital citizenship.”
+An expert on the topic defines it as “the norms of appropriate, responsible behavior with regard to technology use”.

 “Digital Citizenship consists of “the norms of appropriate, responsible behavior with regard to technology use.”